enicasoldo/allthesmalltrips.life/_posts/2017-11-16-hiking-wicklow-mountains.md

 ![The Wicklow way](/assets/images/wicklow-mountains.jpg)

-The main reason I chose the Wicklow Way as my first hiking experience is that it's a mix of nature and history: _en route_, the Wicklow Way passes through mountain lakes but also ruined buildings, occasional memorials to past centuries events and, the last but not the least, the famous extensive remains of Glendalough, the early Christian monastic settlement in the beautiful Glendalough valley.
+The main reason I chose the Wicklow Way as my first hiking experience is that it's a **mix of nature and history**: _en route_, the Wicklow Way passes through mountain lakes but also ruined buildings, occasional memorials to past centuries events and, the last but not the least, the famous extensive remains of Glendalough, the early Christian monastic settlement in the beautiful Glendalough valley.

 ![Wicklow Mountains from the top](/assets/images/wicklow.jpg)